Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/README.md

 [Health Insights][health_insights] is an Azure Applied AI Service built with the Azure Cognitive Services Framework, that leverages multiple Cognitive Services, Healthcare API services and other Azure resources.

-Use the client library for to:
+Use the client library to:

 * [Get secret](https://docs.microsoft.com/azure)